 GLOSSARY OF COMMON TERMS USED IN WATER TREATMENT

-- Grains per Gallon (GPG) - A means of expressing the amount of dissolved minerals in water.
+- Grains per Gallon (GPG) - A means of expressing the number of dissolved minerals in the water.
 One grain per gallon equals 17.1 parts per million (ppm).

 - Parts Per Million - a common term used in water analysis.
 One part per million (ppm) equals one pound per million pounds of water.
 Parts per million may be converted to grains per gallon by dividing by 17.1.

 - One part per million is equal to one milligram per liter.

 - Compensated Hardness - Always used for determining water softener capacity.
 It takes into account the amount of iron present in the water as well as hardness content.
 To determine the compensated hardness, add three times the iron content in ppm to the actual hardness.

 - Example: Actual hardness = 45 grains per gallon, Iron content = 3 ppm (parts per million, same as mg/L, or milligrams per Liter).
 Three times the iron content (3x3)=9 plus the actual hardness - 45 equals a compensated hardness of 54 grains per gallon.

 - Ion - Electrically charged ions form when any mineral is dissolved in water. (e.g. when common salt (NaCl) is dissolved in water it forms positively charged ions (NA+) and negatively charged ions (CL-).
 The positively charged ions are called cations and the negatively charged ions are anions.)

 - PH - This term is used to express the acidic or basic strength of water.
 The pH scale ranges from 0 to 14.
 A pH of 7 is neutral indicating a balance between acidic and basic elements.
 Values below 7 indicate increasing acid strength as the pH approaches 0.
 Values above 7 indicate increasing basic strength as the pH approaches 14.
 Return to top.